 At MetaCTO, we specialize in building high-performance AI products.
 We’ve seen firsthand that the biggest model is rarely the best model.
 The key is to find the right tool for the job.
 This guide breaks down the powerful, cost-effective alternatives to expensive, closed-source LLMs and provides a clear framework for choosing the right path.

 Short on time?
 Here’s the key takeaway: Before defaulting to a massive LLM, first evaluate if a faster, cheaper, non-generative AI model can solve your problem.
-If you truly need generative capabilities, an open-source model will often provide better results at a fraction of the cost.
+If you truly need generative capabilities, an open-source model or a Small Language Model (SLM) will often provide better results at a fraction of the cost.
+According to Gartner, by 2027, organizations will use small, task-specific AI models at least 3X more than general-purpose LLMs.

 Do You Even Need an LLM?
 Non-LLM Alternatives First